HAHerrmann/Fitting-LRCs-R/README.md

 This will allow you to estimate each of the parameters in the above equation given your data.

+There are two R scripts available
+- one fits the equation to a single set of photosynthetic values at given light intensities
+- one fits the equation to the average photosynthetic values at given light intensities for a set of data (e.g. four biological replicates)

 For a more detailed description on the fitting proceedure and what the different parameters mean, please see my [blog](insert link).